cdisc-org/DataExchange-ODM-LinkML/docs/AdminData.md

       range:oidref

-      Must match the OID for a /ODM/Study element. '
+      Must match the OID for a /ODM/Study element.'
     domain_of:
     - Include
     - SourceItem